Lexicon3D: Probing Visual Foundation Models for Complex 3D Scene Understanding: Probing Visual Encoders for Scene Understanding

-\mypar{Feature visualization.} Figure~\ref{fig:feature_visualization} visualizes the scene features extracted by the vision foundation models.
-To visualize a high-dimensional feature space with $C$ channels, we apply principal component analysis (PCA) to reduce the feature dimensions to three, normalize them to range $[0, 1]$, and interpret them as RGB color channels.
-The visualizations reveal several intuitive findings.
+\mypar{Feature visualization.} Figure~\ref{fig:feature_visualization} visualizes the features of representative scenes extracted by the vision foundation models.
+To visualize a high-dimensional feature space with $C$ channels, we apply principal component analysis (PCA) to reduce the feature dimensions to three, normalize them to the range $[0, 1]$, and interpret them as RGB color channels.
+We demonstrate several representative foundation models' feature visualization, which reveals many intuitive findings.
 The image models, DINOv2 and LSeg, demonstrate strong semantic understanding, with LSeg exhibiting clearer discrimination due to its pixel-level language semantic guidance.
-The diffusion-based models, SD and SVD, in addition to their semantic modeling, excel at preserving the local geometry and textures of the scenes, because of the generation-guided pretraining.
+The diffusion-based models, SD and SVD, in addition to their semantic modeling, excel at preserving the local geometry and texture of the scenes because of the generation-guided pretraining.
 The video models, SVD and V-JEPA, showcase a unique ability to identify different instances of the same semantic concepts, such as the two trees in the first scene and the chairs in both scenes.
 The 3D model, Swin3D, also exhibits strong semantic understanding.
 However, due to limited training data and domain shift, its quality is not on par with the image foundation models, despite being pretrained on perfect semantic annotations.